SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "I wrote here: 'They proved they could do everything asked.
 It didn't matter.'"
 I stopped, uncertain.
 "Did I say that too harshly?"

 Chehata's eyes flashed.
 "Not harsh enough.
 Say it again, louder.
 They did everything the Army asked.
 They surrendered.
 They farmed.
-They raised crops to feed themselves so the government wouldn't have to.
+They raised crops to feed themselves, so the government wouldn't have to.
 And still..."
 She stopped, pressing her lips together.
 "Keep reading."

 I read about the sickness.
 About the epidemic that swept through Rio Verde in those first two years, killing nearly half the people gathered there.
 My voice caught when I reached the part about Dr. Williams.